 Your water meter measures the amount of water used in your household.
 It's usually located in the ground under a cast iron or plastic cover or adjacent to your building.

 Remember: Please keep the area around your water meter clear so we can access it easily.

 WaterOne strongly discourages opening or tampering with your meter pit and meter.
-Meters are located in a public right-of-way and are WaterOne property.
-If you have questions about your meter reading, water usage amount, or need to disconnect service to a property, contact Customer Service at 913/895-1800 and we will be happy to assist you.
+Meters and meter pits are WaterOne property.
+If you have questions about your meter reading, water usage amount, or need to disconnect service to a property, contact Customer Service at 913-895-1800 and we will be happy to assist you.

 WaterOne regularly tests meters and replaces or repairs them as needed.
 Larger meters (usually for larger commercial customers) can be bypassed and tested on location without interrupting water service.
 Smaller meters are simply swapped out and the old meter is brought back and tested at our facility.
 WaterOne maintains a testing schedule in accordance with industry standards and best practices.

 A common myth about water meters: That a malfunctioning water meter is to blame for a surprise high bill.
 Water meters slow down with age; they don't speed up, which is typically in the customer's favor.
 If you get a surprise high bill, a hidden leak in your home or private service line is usually to blame.
 Learn more about detecting leaks.

 This is a positive displacement meter.
 The flow of water spins a measuring chamber inside the bronze part of the body.
 The measuring chamber is magnetically connected to an odometer which moves the register numbers as the customer uses water.

 WaterOne also uses small electronic meters.
 Electronic meters have no moving parts and measure the flow of water digitally.